Last Updated on May 18, 2021

 Hard water can quickly clog a point-of-use filter, so you should use a water softener for the entire house.
 Water softener systems solve this issue by replacing minerals that harden the water with soft sodium ions.

 What Is Hard Water?

 Hard water contains high levels of magnesium, calcium and other dissolved minerals.

-Solve problems with hard water by getting a water softener.
+Solve problems with hard water by getting a basic water softener.

 Hard water comes from aquifers and other subterranean springs that collect dissolved minerals from rocks.
 Especially calcium, magnesium carbonate and manganese.
 These minerals give the water undesirable properties, collectively referred to as “hardness.”